DenisMekh/TaskTrackerConsole/README.md

-# 📝 TaskTrackerCLI: A Simple Command-Line Task Manager
+# 📝 TaskTrackerCLI: A Simple Command-Line Task Manager by https://roadmap.sh/projects/task-tracker

 **TaskTrackerCLI** is a minimalist and fast command-line tool for managing your tasks directly from the terminal.\